-Belu is carbon neutral; we commit to future carbon reductions and offset remaining emissions with verified carbon reduction projects to achieve the British Standard Institute’s carbon neutrality standard – PAS 2060.
+Belu is carbon neutral; we commit to future carbon reductions and offset remaining emissions with verified carbon reduction projects to achieve our goals.
 Since 2010 we’ve reduced our carbon emissions by 48% per litre.

 Sourced in Powys, Wales, with bottles made with UK-sourced raw materials.

 Our water remains not-for-export outside the UK to minimise our carbon footprint.

 The first & only UK water brand to achieve BSI PAS 2060 carbon neutrality standard.

 Our ethical glass is lightweight and made with at least 35% recycled glass.